MGTheTrain/go-grpc-poc/README.md

 ## History

 Following steps *shall not be executed*.
 This section tracks all the preconditional steps taken in order to utilize go gRPC.
 In order to test the samples skip to the [How to use](#how-to-use) section.
-The steps from **Compiling the proto file** will be described for [samples/unary-rpc/](./samples/unary-rpc/) and is applied similairly to any of the other existing [samples](./samples/).
+The steps from **Compiling the proto file** will be described for [unary-rpc sample](./samples/unary-rpc/) and is applied similairly to any of the other existing [samples](./samples/).

 ### Setup